RedisLabsModules/RedisModulesSDK/BLOCK.md

 that blocks a client for one second, and then send as reply "Hello!".

-Note: arity checks and other non important things are not implemented int his command, in order to take the example simple.
+Note: arity checks and other non important things are not implemented in this command, in order to take the example simple.

     int Example_RedisCommand(RedisModuleCtx *ctx, RedisModuleString **argv,
                              int argc)